Positive Mental Health

 There are a number of permanent provisions at Wilson’s to help pupils with their mental wellbeing.

-- The school counsellor (Monika Mizzi) is available to help pupils who are experiencing a variety of wellbeing issues, including bereavement.
+- The school counsellor is available to help pupils who are experiencing a variety of wellbeing issues, including bereavement.
 As well as face-face sessions, she is also able to offer telephone or e-mail sessions.

 - The Children’s Wellbeing Practitioner works with pupils across all Key Stages who are experiencing low mood and/or anxiety using guided self-help techniques.